-3014 Honors Physical Science and Earth/Space Science I Credit Prerequisite: Completion of CP Algebra I from Lincoln MS AND teacher recommendation
+3014 Honors Physical Science and Earth/Space Science | | Credit

+Prerequisite: Completion of Algebra I AND teacher recommendation

 This intensive first course will introduce students to important physical concepts of kinetics, energy, heat, light, sound, electricity, magnetism, and related topics in Earth and Space science.
 Focus will be placed on the integration of conceptual and laboratory approaches to basic physics, carefully incorporating mathematics and advanced topics.
 Students can expect to perform frequently both in groups and independently, in the classroom and at home.
 Critical thinking, problem solving and reasoning skills are emphasized.